jjfcode/Bills_tracker/README.md

 ### Demo & Test Scripts
 - **Demo**: `python demo/demo_compression.py` - Demonstrates all compression features
 - **Test**: `python test/test_compression.py` - Runs comprehensive tests for compression

+### Bill Categories

+- **Assign Categories**: When adding or editing a bill, select a category (utilities, subscriptions, loans, insurance, credit cards, rent/mortgage, entertainment, transportation, healthcare, education, business, other)
+- **View by Category**: Use the "Bill Categories" menu to view bills grouped by category
+- **Sort by Category**: Sort bills A-Z or Z-A by category from the sort menu or Bill Categories menu
+- **Search by Category**: Find all bills in a specific category
+- **Category Statistics**: See totals, paid/unpaid/overdue counts, and percentages for each category
+- **Category Summary**: Quick overview of all categories and their descriptions
+- **Auto-Migration**: Existing bills are automatically assigned a default category ("other") if missing

+**Menu Integration:**
+- Main menu option: "Bill Categories" (view, sort, search, stats)
+- Category selection is part of bill creation and editing
+- All bill views and exports now display category information

+**Example Categories:**
+- Utilities, Subscriptions, Loans, Insurance, Credit Cards, Rent/Mortgage, Entertainment, Transportation, Healthcare, Education, Business, Other

 ## 📂 File Structure